jfarid27/jfarid27.github.io/_posts/2015-10-06-javascript-mcmc.md

 "updated" depending on the observed value of the previous random variable.
 For a really good introductory explanation on markov chains, [check out this visual introduction if you want a great explaination.](http://setosa.io/blog/2014/07/26/markov-chains/)

-For an even better explaination, read Y[1].
+For an even better explaination, read Yueng [1].

 ###Metropolis-Hastings and simulating a Random Variable